carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 This block of code contains the `inputs` section of the workflow.
 This section provides all the inputs that are needed for the workflow.
 In this example a string is needed that will be printed on the command line.
 An id is defined first for the input: `message_text`.
 Then the type of the input needs to be defined.
 In this case it will be a `string`.
-The `InputBinding` describes how the input should appear on the command line.
+The `inputBinding` describes how the input should appear on the command line.
 The `position` field indicates at which position the input will be on the command line, in this example it is at the first position.

 ~~~